 First German city bombed by the United Kingdom

-During the World War II, on the fateful night of the 28th March 1942, Luebeck was the first German city to be bombed by the Royal Air Force, United Kingdom’s aerial warfare force, as Hitler got ready to invade United Kingdom.
+During the World War II, on the fateful night of the 28th March 1942, Luebeck was the first German city to be bombed by the Royal Air Force, United Kingdom’s aerial warfare force, as Hitler got ready to invade the United Kingdom.

 “It is unfair, for Lübeckers were anti-Nazi before the war”, exclaims our guide.
 I clearly hear the pain in her voice.

 The bombing destroyed the core of the city and affected nearly 62% of the buildings and it took six years to rebuild the city.
 Despite the damage, the old city, an island by the river Trave, retains its basic structure; 15th – 16th-century patrician residences, churches, monuments and now listed as world heritage site.

 Marienkirche – View of St Mary Church in the old city

-“The facade of a building was one way to show off people’s wealth” adds our guide as we explore the city walking through the narrow, red brick lanes, with gothic manors adorned with exquisite facades on either side of the lane.
+“The facade of a building was one way to show off people’s wealth” adds our guide as we explore the city through the narrow, red brick lanes, lined with gothic manors with exquisite facades on either side of the lane.

 A huge array of cars parked along the lane makes them even narrower, a typical sight all around the city.

 This building called Salzspeicher (salt store), built in the 16th century, stored Salt aka White Gold.
 It is now a shopping complex.
 Before the advent of refrigerators, salt was a precious commodity, for it was relatively rare and used for preservation of food.

-At the city centre, which is much like any city in the world, a central plaza where the concertation of activity takes place, given the malls and eateries, I grab a cup of marzipan tea, sipping on it, I analyze the atrocities of WWII and thank God, for it’s over.
+At the city centre, which is much like any city in the world, a central plaza where the concertation of activities take place, given the malls and eateries, I grab a cup of marzipan tea, sipping on it, I analyze the atrocities of WWII and thank God, for it’s over.